jsonnet-libs/jsonnet-training-course/lessons/about.md

 ## What benefit do we gain from it?

 Jsonnet is a language about data.
 By managing configuration with Jsonnet, it essentially turns into a massive programmable database.
-The infinite number of abstractions allows to create layers, a Deployment is part of an application, which can be included in a cell (collection of loosely-coupled applications) that gets deployed to a cluster.
+The infinite number of abstractions allows it to create layers.
+A Deployment is part of an application, which can be included in a cell (collection of loosely-coupled applications) that gets deployed to a cluster.
 By extending the cluster list, new cells can be created and applications automatically become available without the need to configure and deploy each application individually.